A cataract is an opacity that clouds the natural lens of the eye. This cloudiness blocks some of the light, making vision blurry or hazy.

 Premium Intraocular Lenses

-Our doctors are implanting a number of newer IOLs that can make a patient independent or more independent of glasses than the standard IOL that has been used for many years.
+Our doctors are implanting advanced technology IOLs that can make a patient independent or more independent of glasses than the standard IOL that has been used for many years.

 These IOLs fall into two categories: